Technica-Corporation/ipls_anomaly_detection/README.md

 These are lists, so you should add a value for each bootstrapper node you are using.

-Now for each Peer Node, decide a number from 1 to 4, and use that value here for ${NODE_NUMBER}; this number will used to identify each peer in the Frontend.
+Select a ${NODE_NUMBER} for each Peer device; this number will be used to by the Frontend to identify each Peer.
+The Frontend is configured to listen for 1, 2, 3 and 4.

 Edit the file 'adConfig.json':